 Traditional DMARDs like methotrexate are the most commonly prescribed drugs for PsA.
 But if your PsA isn’t responding to it or your symptoms are getting worse, your doctor might move you to a biologic.

-Biologics are a genetically engineered type of DMARDs that block the actions of specific cells and proteins to stop inflammation.
+Biologics are a genetically engineered type of DMARDs that block the actions of some cells and proteins to reduce inflammation.
 Regular DMARDs target the whole immune system, while biologics target very specific points in the cascade of inflammation.

-Biologics may be administered via injection or IV.
+Biologics may be administered via injection or intravenous (IV).

 Types of biologics include: